r3wald/espurna-wiki/Buttons-and-switches.md

 This page is about general options you can compile-in into your ESPurna.
+The hardware defining settings can be found in header file ``hardware.h``

 # Buttons and switches